-Dr. Tiberiu Popa studied classical languages and literature at the University of Bucharest as well as at the University of Amsterdam.
-He taught both Greek and Latin at the University of Bucharest before embarking on a yearlong fellowship at the Hungarian Institute for Advanced Study in Budapest.
-As he was becoming increasingly interested in the history of philosophical and scientific ideas, he accepted a Mellon Fellowship at the University of Pittsburgh where he pursued his doctoral studies (he defended his dissertation in 2005).
+Dr. Tiberiu Popa studied classical languages and literature at the University of Bucharest and at the University of Amsterdam.
+After being awarded his MA (and teaching Greek and Latin at the University of Bucharest for one year), he embarked on a yearlong fellowship at the Hungarian Institute for Advanced Study in Budapest.
+As he was becoming increasingly interested in the history of philosophical and scientific ideas, he decided to continue his studies at the University of Pittsburgh, where he defended his PhD dissertation in 2005.

 While Dr. Popa is a specialist in classical philosophy, his interests extend well beyond this area.
 At Butler University he has taught courses on philosophical topics and fields ranging from bioethics and the history and philosophy of medicine to topics that are closer to his ongoing research, including upper level courses on ancient philosophy, an honors seminar on the history of the idea of time and an upper division seminar on philosophical conceptions of nature - in addition to a variety of courses under the umbrella of Butler's Core Curriculum.

 Tiberiu Popa's research and publications focus mainly on ancient philosophy and science, although some of his projects are relevant to contemporary theories and concerns (e.g. in the philosophy of time and theories of dispositions).
 Here are some of his publications on ancient philosophy and science:

 “Elemental Varieties in the Presocratics and Beyond”, in The Reception of Presocratic Natural Philosophy in Later Classical Thought, edited by Chelsea Harry and Justin Habash; Brill 2021, 323-351